DM-MPPI: Datamodel for Efficient and Safe Model Path Integral Control: Introduction

-The remainder of this paper is organized as follows.
-Section~II provides background on MPPI control and the Datamodels framework.
-Section~III presents the proposed MPPI-Datamodel framework, detailing the offline training procedure for learning the influence predictor and the online inference phase for sample pruning and adaptive constraint handling.
-Section~IV evaluates the framework on a path tracking task with obstacle avoidance, demonstrating sample efficiency gains and improved safety margins.
-Section~V discusses limitations and directions for future work, and Section~VI concludes the paper.
+The rest of this paper is organized as follows.
+Section~II covers background on MPPI and the Datamodels framework.
+Section~III presents the proposed framework.
+Section~IV evaluates against baselines on two track geometries.
+Section~V concludes.